huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number terrainType: the terrain type
+   :param terrainType: the terrain type
+   :type terrainType: number

 .. js:function:: map.getMetatileBehavior(metatileId)

    Gets the behavior for the specified metatile.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :returns number: the behavior
+   :returns: the behavior
+   :rtype: number

 .. js:function:: map.setMetatileBehavior(metatileId, behavior)